Maritime Transport Act 1994

 "What's the plan for big oil spills in New Zealand's waters?"

-The national marine oil spill contingency plan helps you understand how New Zealand responds to big oil spills.
-You will see it is used when an oil spill is too big for a regional council to handle on its own.
-It is also used for oil spills that happen outside a regional council's area, but still within New Zealand's exclusive economic zone, and need a national response.
+The national marine oil spill contingency plan helps you respond to big oil spills.
+You need a planned response when an oil spill is too big for a regional council to handle.
+This plan also helps when an oil spill happens outside a regional council's area, but within New Zealand's exclusive economic zone, and a national response is required.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.